-Investigators are asked to send a completed Human Subjects Review Form A, and an Exempt Review Form B or Expedited Review Form C, if applicable, to the Chair of the IRB seven business days in advance of the published meeting date.
-If the investigator is a student, the student must have his/her research advisor review and approve the proposal prior to submission to the IRB.
+Principle Investigators are asked to send a completed Human Subjects Review Form A, and an Exempt Review Form B or Expedited Review Form C, if applicable, to the Chair of the IRB.
+If the investigator is a student, the student must have his/her/hir research advisor review and approve the proposal prior to submission to the IRB.
+The research proposal has to be approved and submitted to the IRB by the advisor (faculty).
 The following questions must be addressed in the materials submitted for review:

 Who are the investigators, including the faculty supervisor, for student research?